 All the water anywhere on the west side of the C.D. will drain into the Pacific Ocean, or get used up trying.
 All the streams, rivers and meandering tributaries on the east side will empty into the Atlantic Ocean.

-Towns and Destinations on the Western Slope
+Top Destinations on the Western Slope

 It’s more or less common knowledge to locals along the Front Range that if they want to escape the crowds they just have to keeping driving west.
 Usually two hours will put you over to the Western Slope from Denver or Colorado Springs, though sometimes well longer, all depending on the direction traveled.